Return to ClarkZapper.net Instruction Video

-I do not know how to solder electronics, do I have to solder this kit?
+I do not know how to solder electronics.
+Do I have to solder this kit?

 No soldering required to build the breadboard circuit.
 When Dr. Clark updated her zapper, she published an easy to build breadboard circuit because there is no soldering required.
 You just push the resistors and capacitors into place on the breadboard.